ngoiz/hale-ders/README.md

 - `0)HALE Aircraft`: A tutorial on setting up the HALE aircraft class to obtain the `.fem.h5` and `.aero.h5` files used in SHARPy.

-- `Delivery/01_StabilityDerivatives`; Tutorial going through the required settings in order to obtain the aerodynamic and aeroelastic stability derivatives of the HALE aircraft.
+- `Delivery/01_StabilityDerivatives`: Tutorial going through the required settings in order to obtain the aerodynamic and aeroelastic stability derivatives of the HALE aircraft.

+- `Delivery/02_WakePanelling`: Tutorial going through the required settings in order to discretise the wake with panels growing in size as they are convected downstream.

+- `Delivery/03_PolarCoefficients`: Tutorial showcasing how to add polar airfoil information to model files and the settings required for SHARPy to correct the UVLM obtained forces with the polar information.

 ## Installation